 Cold feet?
-10 tips for how to deal with marriage anxiety
+12 tips for dealing with wedding and marriage anxiety

 Clinically reviewed by Dr. Chris Mosunic, PhD, RD, CDCES, MBA

 Feeling anxious about getting married?
-Learn what causes the different types of marriage anxiety, some of the common signs to look out for, and how to deal with it.
+Learn what causes the different types of pre-wedding anxiety, some of the common signs to look out for, and how to deal with it.

 If you’re getting married soon, chances are you’ve been asked if you’re getting “cold feet” leading up to the big day.
 You may laugh it off or counter by sharing your excitement for this step, but the truth is that feeling anxious about getting married is a totally normal—and common—experience.
 A little bit of cold feet is to be expected.